oblinger/HookAnchorApp/Prj/PP/2024-05 Sell Acrua/2024-05 Sell Acura.md

 Selling Acura Integra:

+The car is in really good condition, the interior is clean undamaged, there are a couple of small marks on the outside but otherwise is in great shape (see photos for exterior damage, a small chip in windshield not in drivers view and two fender scratches).
+I am the original owner, I drove modestly until 2010 when I moved to California and put it in my parents garage.
+This year we did $3000 in repairs, replacing all old rubber etc. in order to get it ready for sale (we have the receipts for you).

+Edmonds lists this car at $10,366 as its value for private sale; I am putting it on the market for $9,000 just to speed its the sale.

+Selling Acura Integra:

 The car is in good condition, it has XXX scratches but otherwise in great shape.
 I am the original owner, I drove modestly until 2010 when I moved to California and put it in my parents garage.
 This year we did $3000 in repairs, replacing all old rubber etc. in order to get it ready for sale (we have the receipts for you).